 OUR BUILDING

 The 1937 warehouse Memory Den inhabits was originally a meat and produce distribution center for many years.
 The train that runs behind the building to this day would actually stop and unload meat directly into the basement via the infamous meat chute, though that access has long since been bricked and boarded up.
-You can find an original framed blueprint of the grocery that was located on the top floor in the customer bathroom near the radio wall.
+You can find an original framed blueprint of the grocery that was located on the top floor in the customer bathroom near the clock wall.

 For a few years in the 1970s, the building was used as indoor batting cages.
 You can still find remnants from these days all around the upstairs area; homebases painted on the floor, the odd baseball on a windowsill.
 Keep an eye out!